Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 The raven is a dark, elegant bird that translates nicely into a tattoo.
 Like most animal designs, the raven is usually deeply symbolic to the wearer.
 It can be designed in many different ways to convey your personal meaning and suit your personality.

 In this article, I will discuss raven tattoo designs and their symbolism.
 In the end, I hope that you are able to find ideas and inspiration for your next tattoo.

 The History of Raven Symbolism in Various Cultures

 - The raven is a common fixture in ancient and modern literature.
 In most books, the raven was a dark character and often linked to death.

-- In mythology, the raven is thought to be someone that can't keep a secret.
+- Many ancient cultures believed that the magical raven carried powerful secrets.
+In some mythologies, this bird is thought to be a creature that can't keep a secret.

 Common associations with ravens are: